Why Montana Bible College?

 No Debt and Without Dependence

 Montana Bible College has chosen to be debt-free as an institution.
 We believe this is a matter of faithful stewardship and a God-honoring witness.
-Therefore, we also want our students to graduate without the hindrances of college loans to pay off.
-So we require students to pay all outstanding tuition and fees before enrolling for another semester at MBC.
+We also want our students to graduate without the hindrances of college loans to pay off.
+Therefore, we require students to pay all outstanding tuition and fees before enrolling for another semester at MBC.
 Furthermore, though MBC is eligible for Federal Title IV funding, we have chosen not to participate.
 We wish to remain free from dependence on the government and free from the “strings” attached to government money.
 We would rather see God get the glory for providing the funds to equip His people!